-Given that the mine was relatively small, in comparison with the underground mines elsewhere, the company felt the output should have been much smaller.
+Given that the mine was relatively small in comparison with underground mines elsewhere, the company felt the output should have been much smaller.

 From then on, the Mirny diamond mine remained a mystery, a Willy Wonka-like factory churning out billions of dollars in product without a single outsider gaining entrance.
 Even after the fall of the USSR, the mine continued to run, funded by several local companies.

-Then, suddenly in 2004, it closed for good.
+Then suddenly in 2004, it closed for good.
 Officials stated that there was a flood and that they had gone too deep to mine any further.
-However, conspiracy nuts and diamond dealers floated around alternative theories.
+However, conspiracy theorists and diamond dealers floated around alternative theories.

 Now, the massive open-air hole of the Mirny diamond mine lies abandoned, though underground research into diamonds continues, conducted by Russian company Alrosa.
 The airspace above it is restricted, as the sheer depth of the mine can suck helicopters into it.
 When the cold air from the surface meets the heated air coming from the bowels of the mine, it creates a vortex powerful enough to suck helicopters and small aircraft down into its depths.
 Several incidents have been reported.

 In 2010, Russian company AB Elise announced plans to build a giant, futuristic domed city within the mine which would provide solar-powered homes to over 10,000 residents.
-Though, so far no plans have been drawn up.
+However, no plans have been drawn up sof ar.

-For now, the Mirny diamond mine remains a mysterious vortex, a seemingly-bottomless pit that once produced more than half of the world’s diamonds and transformed the Soviet Union from a war-torn republic to an international economic powerhouse.
+For now, the Mirny diamond mine remains a mysterious vortex, a seemingly-bottomless pit that once produced more than half of the world’s diamonds.